Codecademy/docs/content/general/concepts/hacking/hacking.md

 - Steal credit card and/or bank account information.
 - Leak sensitive information to the public.
 - Take one company's sensitive data and give/sell it to another.
-- Steal large amounts of personal information and sell it to third parties
+- Steal large amounts of personal information and sell it to third parties.
 - Cripple a company's computer system by taking control of it and then holding it for ransome.
 - Steal and sell the login information for large amounts of users.